hashicorp/terraform-website/content/source/docs/enterprise/private/diagnostics.html.md

 Then, attach the bundle to your support ticket.
 If possible, use the SendSafely integration (as it allows for large file uploads).

+### Scrubbing Sensitive Information

+Installer-based support bundles contain high level information about the configuration of your instance.
+This could include items such as repository names, branch names, and VCS hostnames.
+If these items are extremely sensitive, you may opt to omit these from the support bundle.
+However, this may impede our efforts to diagnose any problems you are encountering.
+The following directories may contain sensitive information:

+* `/atlas/admin-settings` - Configuration details for SAML, SMTP, and other integrations
+* `/atlas/vcs-settings` - Configuration for VCS providers, the workspaces they're associated with and repository names.
+* `/system/journald` - Recent system logs from journald.
+* `/system/root-ca` - Root CA bundle on the host system.

+To create a custom support bundle, extract the file you downloaded above and remove any directories that may be sensitive.
+You can then re-compress the archive and send the support bundle to us as outlined above.
+Please note in your support ticket how the bundle has been modified so we can account for the information's absense.

 ## AMI-based installs